 Watch 3 sample DVD lessons and download the written student pages here!

 It is now April 2015.
 We have not been as consistent as I would have hoped we would be with this curriculum.
 It still love it, though.
-My 7th grade son and 6th grade daughter are doing it.
-They won’t finish this year, so I’ll have the continue it and finish it by next fall.
+My 7th grade son and 5th grade daughter are doing it.
+They won’t finish this year, so we’ll start up with it again next fall.
 It ended up not working for my oldest son, so he’s been writing other types of papers I assign to him.
 The other two kids think Cover Story is great.
 See if you can find it on Amazon: “Cover Story” Student Book.

 A reader wrote to tell me that she had found some troubling aspects of the curriculum that I haven’t gotten to yet.
 See below for her review.